 Soft skills: workflow and communication

 This is what many people didn’t pay enough attention to but Google cared a lot.
-They were nice enough to share a video that shows what a good workflow in an interview should look like.
+Google was nice enough to share a video that shows what a good workflow in an interview should look like.

 During the interview, the questions, more often than not, are not stated in every detail, and you have to find out these information by asking a lot of questions.
 For example, are inputs guaranteed to be integers / non-negative / non-empty / sorted?
 Will the input contain duplicate values?
 Is the final solution unique?
 For graphs, are there self-loops or double-edges?
 Different answers might lead to totally different solutions.

-After ensuring you and your interviewer are on the exact same page, discuss your thoughts, always, even if they are wrong, immature, or a brute force solution.
+After ensuring you and your interviewer are on the exact same page, discuss your thoughts, always, even if they are wrong, immature, or of a brute force solution.
 They would like to hear you think out loud.
 Discuss your solution, including its complexity, and see if the interviewer agrees with you.
 You might be asked to optimize your solution to reduce the complexity.
-If you get stuck somewhere, say for more than 3 minutes, think aloud and seek help!
+If you get stuck somewhere, say for more than 1 minute, think aloud and seek help!
 No one is perfect and collaboration could be a better solution!
 Plus there isn’t really much time during one round.
 When you and your interviewer agree upon a solution, you can start to implement it.
 Remember, of course, keep your code nice and clean, and also readable.
 Talk while you type.
 By the way, everything is done on a Google Doc shared between you and the interviewer.
 Of course Google Doc is never a good code editor, so try getting used to it before the interview.

 After finishing typing, test your code, with a regular test case and some edge cases.
 Do it step by step, and fix any bug right away.
 If there is still some bug that’s spotted by the interviewer but somehow eludes you, repeat the process in the previous paragraph to see what they have in mind and collaboratively improve your code.
 Finally, there could be some follow-up problems.
 Solve them as before, and it’s okay if you didn’t manage to solve all of them, as the absolute performance doesn’t matter but how you are compared to other candidates.
 Note that follow-ups can involve some big data questions, be sure to read something related to concurrency, distributed systems, MapReduce, etc.